Medically reviewed by Drugs.com. Last updated on Jun 23, 2023.

 You should not use Mirapex if you are allergic to pramipexole.

-To make sure Mirapex is safe for you, tell your doctor if you have:
+To make sure Mirapex is safe for you, tell your doctor if you have ever had:

 low blood pressure;